nuclio/nuclio/docs/tasks/exporting-and-importing.md

 <a id="projects-export"></a>
 ## Exporting projects

-You can use the Nuclio CLI's `export projects` command (or the `export project` alias) to export and save the configurations of Nuclio projects in your environment ("export projects"), including the configuration of all of the projects' functions and function events.
+You can use the Nuclio CLI's `export projects` command (or the `export project` alias) to export and save the configurations of Nuclio projects in your environment ("export projects") &mdash; including the configuration of all of the projects' functions, function events, and API gateways.
 You can save the exported configurations, for example, to a file, and [import](#projects-import) them later on any environment that is running Nuclio.

 To export a specific project, set the optional `<project>` argument to the name of the project to export: